 Boise Cascade is a large, vertically-integrated wood products manufacturer and building materials distributor with widespread operations throughout the United States (U.S.) and one manufacturing facility in Canada.
 We completed an initial public offering of our common stock on February 11, 2013.
-We have three reportable segments: (i) Wood Products, which manufactures engineered wood products (EWP), plywood, ponderosa pine lumber, studs, and particleboard; (ii) Building Materials Distribution (BMD), which is a wholesale distributor of building materials; and (iii) Corporate and Other, which includes corporate support staff services, related assets and liabilities, pension plan activity, and foreign currency exchange gains and losses.
+We have two reportable segments: (i) Wood Products, which manufactures engineered wood products (EWP), plywood, ponderosa pine lumber, studs, and particleboard; and (ii) Building Materials Distribution (BMD), which is a wholesale distributor of building materials.
 For more information, see Note 14, Segment Information, of the Notes to Consolidated Financial Statements in "Item 8.
 Financial Statements and Supplementary Data" and "Item 1.
 Business" of this Form 10-K. Our broad line of products is used primarily in new residential construction, residential repair-and-remodeling projects, light commercial construction, and industrial applications.
 We have a broad base of more than 4,500 customers, which includes a diverse mix of retail lumberyards, home improvement centers, leading wholesalers, specialty distributors, and industrial converters.
 Our Wood Products and BMD segments are vertically-integrated from wood procurement through distribution.
-During 2016, approximately 47% of our Wood Products segment sales were to our BMD segment.
-In 2016, approximately 66%, 28%, and 7% of our Wood Products segment's EWP, plywood, and lumber sales volumes, respectively, were to our BMD segment.
+During 2017, approximately 52% of our Wood Products segment sales were to our BMD segment.
+In 2017, approximately 71%, 31%, and 7% of our Wood Product segment's EWP, plywood, and lumber sales volumes, respectively, were to our BMD segment.